dj1411/HabitChart/platforms/android/app/src/main/assets/www/quality/test.md

 - clicking the exit button should exit:
     - from browser
     - from app
-- clicking the back button on main page also should exit the app
+- from app: clicking the back button on main page also should exit the app
-- clicking back anywhere else should not exit app
+- from app: clicking back anywhere else should not exit app
-- browser to another page (e.g. settings), come back and then click `back` button

 # My Release
+- enable sync
-- reset sync duration to
+- reset sync duration
-- set config to point to MASTER Json id
+- set config to point to MASTER Json id. reset local data.
 - cordova run browser
 - cordova run android emulator
-- deploy to test web server
+- deploy to test web server. (take a screenshot of the old one)
 - set release tag in git

 # Official Release
 - disable sync
+- screen size test
+    - small screens
+        - all habit names are visible properly
+        - at least one data column should be visible
+        - toolbar all icons should be visible in one line
+        - settings page is displayed properly
+        - all modals are displayed properly
+    - medium screen (owned by me)
+        - at least 5 data columns should be visible
+    - large screen
+        - all modals are displayed properly
+        - other pages form is displayed properly